Firefly-Services/firefly-services-sdk-js/README.md

 1. Generating images from Firefly APIs and remove background using Photoshop APIs.
 2. Generating images from Firefly APIs and apply auto tone using Lightroom APIs.

-Create a new file named `index.js` with the below content
+Create a new file named `index.js` with the below content.

 <b>Note</b>: Photoshop and Lightroom services used in the below sample requires Pre-Signed URLs.
-Guide to generate [Pre-Signed URL](https://developer.adobe.com/photoshop/photoshop-api-docs/general-workflow/)
+Guide to generate [Pre-Signed URL](https://developer.adobe.com/photoshop/photoshop-api-docs/general-workflow/).

 ```js
 const { PhotoshopClient } = require("@adobe/photoshop-apis");